b1nwal/ChemSay/README.md

 # ChemSay
-Spells words using element on the periodic table.
+Spells words using elements on the periodic table.